 The University of Kansas Health System continues to be one of the top 5 hospitals in the nation that offers Inspire sleep apnea treatment.
 Our team collaborates with registered polysomnographic technologists who perform sophisticated sleep studies to help doctors provide the best care.

 The Inspire device is a surgical implant that monitors your breathing while you sleep and opens your airway.
 Inspire sleep apnea treatment is for those with moderate sleep apnea who are 18 years or older and fall within the Body Mass Index (BMI) range for their height and weight.
 BMI measures body fat based on height compared to weight.
 A normal BMI range is 18.5 to 24.9.

 Inspire therapy is an implantable treatment option for people with obstructive sleep apnea who are unable to use or get consistent benefit from continuous positive airway pressure.
 You might be a candidate for Inspire therapy if:

-- You have moderate to severe obstructive sleep apnea (AHI of 20-65)
+- You have moderate to severe obstructive sleep apnea with an apnea-hypopnea index of 20-65

 - You are unable to use or get consistent benefit from CPAP

 - You are not significantly overweight

 - You are 18 years old or older